phuihock/ifttt-twitter-webhook/README.md

 - Logging of incoming requests
 - Health check endpoint
 - API endpoint to retrieve latest tweets
-- API endpoint to search tweets by text (filters both username and text)
+- API endpoint to search tweets by text (with special 'from:' handling)
 - Duplicate detection to prevent saving identical tweets

 ## Expected Payload Format